ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

 Continuing our vlan example, the following task ensure that vlans ``1``, ``2`` and ``3`` are in the states specified in the task, in `addition` to any existing vlans.

 This task *will not* change any vlans already configured on the switch, apart from the ones specified in the task.
+Ansible will ensure that the vlans specified in the task exist with the `name` and `state` specified.

 .. code-block:: yaml